TribalSystems/Zenario/zenario_custom/templates/grid_templates/skins/duke_street/README.txt

 The files are combined in the following order:

- * The `reset.css` file is always included first
+ * `reset.css` is always included first
+ * Non-editable CSS files are included alphabetically by filepath
- * The other CSS files in this directory are included in alphabetical order
+ * Editable CSS files are included alphabetically by name
  * Browser-specific files such as `style_ie.css` are always included last